thomaskeck/BeyondThePowersOfTen/README.md

   * larger than 100 million lightyears: Big Bang, Expansion of the Universe, Dark Matter & Energy, General Relativity Gravitational Waves;
   * smaller than the proton: Higgs Boson Discovery, The Standard Model of Particle Physics.

-The lecture closes with general remarks on the scientific method and fundamental research.
+The lecture continues with general remarks on the scientific method and fundamental research.
+Finally some famous fundamental researchers (focus on physicists from Karlsruhe or CERN) are introduced and the impact of their work on modern devices like smartphones is discussed.

 ### German